 The 2022 VALORANT Champions Tour season has officially begun across the world.

 Over here in North America, reigning league champions Sentinels will be putting their domestic crown on the line against 11 opposing organizations over the next two months.
-The top two teams will qualify for the first international event of the year, VALORANT Masters 1, where they’ll take on the best the rest of the world has to offer en route to the world championship this fall.
+The top two teams will qualify for the first international event of the year, VALORANT Stage 1 Masters, where they’ll take on the best the rest of the world has to offer en route to the world championship later this fall.

 Every Monday, I will unveil my weekly power rankings for the teams in VCT North America as we move towards the playoffs and the championship final.

 Here is my updated hierarchy after Week 4 of regular season games.

 1. Cloud9 (4-0)

 They were No. 1 before the season started, and much hasn’t changed through the first month of VCT North America.
 The anticipated clash with fellow undefeated side The Guard could be a banger to decide Group A or devolve into a clown fiesta seeding match on the new patch.

 The cards were on the table for V1 going into this week.
 This was the match they were supposed to lose to a red hot OpTic Gaming squad rearing into gear, and it looked to be falling that way after the Green Wall blew them out 13-2 to open the series.

 Yet, as they’ve done all season long, V1 kept their calm and proceeded to dissect their opponents on the following two maps to put them in the driver’s seat of Group B while going into the final week of the regular season.
 If they can take care of business against Sentinels, they’ll enter the playoffs as the No. 1 seed from their half of the field.

 3. The Guard (4-0)